tezos-checker/checker/docs/spec/functional_spec.rst

 Deposit some ctez and kit for liquidity in exchange for receiving liquidity tokens.
-If the given amounts do not have the right ratio, the CFMM contract keeps as much of the given ctez and kit as possible with the right ratio, and returns the leftovers, along with the liquidity tokens.
+If the given amounts do not have the right ratio, the CFMM contract keeps all the ctez given and as much of the given kit as possible with the right ratio, and returns the leftovers, along with the liquidity tokens.

 ``add_liquidity: (pair (pair nat nat) nat timestamp)``